History of subatomic physics: From nuclides to nuclear engineering

-Physics goes to high energies
+High energy physics

-Strange particles and mysteries of the weak interaction
+Strange particles and the weak interaction

 In the 1950s, with development of particle accelerators and studies of cosmic rays, inelastic scattering experiments on protons (and other atomic nuclei) with energies about hundreds of MeVs became affordable.
 They created some short-lived resonance "particles", but also hyperons and K-mesons with unusually long lifetime.
 The cause of the latter was found in a new quasi-conserved quantity, named strangeness, that is conserved in all circumstances except for the weak interaction.
 The strangeness of heavy particles and the μ-lepton were first two signs of what is now known as the second generation of fundamental particles.

 The weak interaction revealed soon yet another mystery.
 In 1957 Chien-Shiung Wu proved that it does not conserve parity.
 In other words, the mirror symmetry was disproved as a fundamental symmetry law.

 Throughout the 1950s and 1960s, improvements in particle accelerators and particle detectors led to a bewildering variety of particles found in high-energy experiments.
 The term elementary particle came to refer to dozens of particles, most of them unstable.
 It prompted Wolfgang Pauli's remark: "Had I foreseen this, I would have gone into botany".
 The entire collection was nicknamed the "particle zoo".
 It became evident that some smaller constituents, yet invisible, form mesons and baryons that counted most of then-known particles.